AxAks/P4_Programme-python_tournoi-echecs/README.md

 n: Menu specific Choices

 __From Home Menu__
-_Launch a new tournament or search a previously saved Tournament_ -enables to:
+_Launch a new tournament or search a previously saved Tournament_
+- enables to:
 1. directly launch a new tournament
 2. search an ongoing tournament to land on its managing page.
 You can resume it from there.

 _Manage Players or registered Tournaments_
 - enables to:
 1. display reports on players
 2. display reports on saved tournaments (finished or not),

 __Tournament process__
 - Launch New Tournament (from Home Menu)